fluxcd/flux/site/faq.md

 Then create a new secret named `flux-git-deploy`, using your key as the content of the secret:

-`kubectl create secret generic flux-git-deploy --from-file /path/to/id-rsa-flux`
+`kubectl create secret generic flux-git-deploy --from-file=identity=/full/path/to/key`

 Now restart fluxd to re-read the k8s secret (if it is running):